 Other Ways to Recover Files from a Corrupted Flash Drive

 Data recovery software like Disk Drill can deliver excellent results in a short amount of time, which is why we recommend you always start with it.
 That said, there are other ways to recover files from a corrupted flash drive.
-Let’s take a closer at three of them.
+Let’s take a closer at some of them.

-#3 Use the File History Feature
+Method 2: Use the File History Feature in Windows

 windows file history iconThe Windows operating system comes with a local backup tool called File History.
-In Windows 10 and earlier, it’s possible to tell File History to backup a custom folder, including one that’s located on a USB drive.
+In Windows 10 and earlier, it’s possible to tell File History to back up a custom folder, including one that’s located on a USB drive.

 If your lost files were at some point located in the locations backed up by Windows 11 File History, or if you’re a Windows 10 user and have manually added your USB drive as an additional File History backup location, then you can follow the instructions below to recover them: